testfairy/docs/docs/01_Getting_Started/02_Account_Verification.md

  1. First, please click on the account verficiation link in order to **fully activate** your account.

  2. In this email you will also find your **API Key**.
-    Use this key to upload builds and invite testers directly via command line, Gradle, Jenkins and all the oether [plugins](https://docs.testfairy.com/Continuous_Integration/Introduction.html).
+    Use this key to upload builds and invite testers directly via command line, Gradle, Jenkins and all the other [plugins](https://docs.testfairy.com/Continuous_Integration/Introduction.html).
     * **This key is PRIVATE to you and should not be shared with others.**

     Plesase note that you don't have to use the API immediately, as you can [upload](Upload.html) your apps to TestFairy     manually, easily and instantly.